History of public transport ticketing in New South Wales: Tcard

 On 9 November 2007, the Government of NSW issued a notice of intention to terminate the contract with ERG.
-On 23 January 2008, the NSW government announced it had terminated the contract and would be seeking to recover $95 million from ERG.
+On 23 January 2008, the NSW government announced it had terminated the contract and would be seeking to recover $95 million from ERG.ERG Group and the independent regulator attributed some of the delays to CityRail's complex fare structure.

 On 18 March 2008, the School Student Transport Scheme Tcard system was switched off in response to the terminated contract.

 On 3 July 2008, after three months of a terminated contract and a $200 million lawsuit by ERG Group, it was revealed that the a smartcard system project had been revived by cabinet.
 This decision also required the state government to change the structure of its fare system to suit the new system.

 On 17 February 2012, the Tcard legal dispute was settled.